darknebular/Wrapper_VideoStation/README.md

 - no DTS, no EAC3, no TrueHD + HEVC: ✅
 - DTS or EAC3 or TrueHD + HEVC: ✅
 - DSM 7.X: ✅
 - DSM 6.2: ⚠️ The installer doesn´t support this version, you will need do a Manual procedure.
+(In low powered devices you only will have remux of the audio.)

 ## Instructions
 - Check that you meet the required dependencies